programmatordev/kirby-starter/README.md

 ## Production

-Before deploying the site to production, or to check the production version locally, make sure to run the following command:
+Before deploying the site to production or to check the production version locally, make sure to run the following command:

 ```bash
 ddev npm run build